skw359/VelocityStaffChat/README.md

 # VelocityStaffChat
-A fork of VelocityStaffChat aimed for sustainability for the future
+A fork of VelocityStaffChat aimed for newer Velocity versions